u-root/mkuimage/README.md

 You may also include additional files in the initramfs using the `-files` flag.

-If you add binaries with `-files` are listed, their ldd dependencies will be included as well.
+If you add binaries with `-files`, their ldd dependencies will be included as well by default.
+See below for how to disable.

 ```shell
 $ mkuimage -files /bin/bash